Young Carer Grant

 - caring for someone getting certain disability benefits, for at least the last 13 weeks

-not getting or currently applying for Carer’s Allowance
+- not getting or currently applying for Carer’s Allowance or Carer Support Payment

-If you spend at least 35 hours a week caring for someone you may be able to get a benefit called Carer’s Allowance.
+If you spend at least 35 hours a week caring for someone you may be able to get Carer’s Allowance or Carer Support Payment.

-You can’t get a Young Carer Grant if you’ve applied for, or already get, Carer’s Allowance.
+You can’t get a Young Carer Grant if you’ve applied for, or already get, Carer’s Allowance or Carer Support Payment.

-If you think you’re eligible for Carer’s Allowance you should apply for the Young Carer Grant first.
-You can then apply for Carer’s Allowance after you’ve been paid the Young Carer Grant.
-Find out more about Carer’s Allowance.
+If you think you’re eligible for Carer’s Allowance or Carer Support Payment you should apply for the Young Carer Grant first.
+You can then apply for Carer’s Allowance or Carer Support Payment after you’ve been paid the Young Carer Grant.

-There are some situations where you may be slightly worse off by doing this.
-For example, if you delay applying for Carer’s Allowance you may miss the deadline for Carer’s Allowance Supplement.
+There are some situations where you may be slightly worse off if you apply for Young Carer Grant before you apply for Carer's Allowance or Carer Support Payment.
+For example, if you delay applying for Carer’s Allowance or Carer Support Payment you may miss the deadline for Carer’s Allowance Supplement.
 You can find out more about Carer's Allowance Supplement or get advice at your local Citizens Advice Bureau.

-If someone else gets Carer's Allowance for the person you care for
+If someone else gets a carer benefit for the person you care for

-If someone else gets Carers Allowance for looking after the same person you care for, you can still get the Young Carer Grant.
+If someone else gets Carers Allowance or Carer Support Payment for looking after the same person you care for, you can still get the Young Carer Grant.

 If you share caring responsibilities with another young person